Private Bedroom and Bathroom

-Roncesvalles – ZubiriAccommodation: Zubiri / Walking: 22 KMs
+Roncesvalles – ZubiriAccommodation: Zubiri / Walking: 22 km

 With our boots and scallop shells on, your Fresco Tours guide escorts you out of town following various Camino markers and the famous yellow arrow.
 You follow the yellow arrow through pastures and fields that make this part of Basque Navarra so famous for its local fresh produce.
 You walk by "caserios", giant stone farm houses that have been in the same family for generations and generations.
 Tradition is the theme here!
 Entering Zubiri, you come across the Gothic bridge known as "La Rabia," which was used by farmers in a ritual to prevent their livestock from developing rabies (rabia).
 (B)

-Zubiri - PamplonaAccommodation: Pamplona / Walking: 21 KMs
+Zubiri - PamplonaAccommodation: Pamplona / Walking: 21 km

 This morning, you continue to Larrasoaña, a town with strong ties to the Camino as it was mentioned in the 12th century Codex Calixtinus, the official Camino guide book of the time!
 Keep an eye out for several Jacobean signs and armor shields on the stone buildings.
 You work your way into Pamplona, where you come across the 15th century Cathedral of Santa María la Real, with its beautiful cloisters and interesting façade.
 Pamplona's patron saint is San Fermín, and in keeping with tradition, this energetic university city is always filled with tourists and locals, ready to keep the festivities going!
 (B)

-Pamplona – Puente la ReinaAccommodation: Puente la Reina / Walking: 25 KMs
+Pamplona – Puente la ReinaAccommodation: Puente la Reina / Walking: 25 km

 You leave Pamplona and make your way to Cizur Menor, where you can see the Church of San Miguel Arcángel.
 To get the blood going, the Camino gives you your first steady climb to the crest of the Alto de Perdón, where you can enjoy the views of the surrounding valleys.
 Following the scallop shells, you come to Puente la Reina, named in honor of Doña Mayor, who had the bridge built to make sure pilgrims coming from the French & Aragonés routes, could continue walking safely.
 (B)

-Puente la Reina - EstellaAccommodation: Estella / Walking: 22 KMs
+Puente la Reina - EstellaAccommodation: Estella / Walking: 22 km

 Leaving Cirauqui, you walk through rich agricultural fields of olives, grapes, almonds and fruit trees and will suddenly find yourself along ancient Roman roads and bridges leading into Lorca.
 After a few ups and downs, you enter the once magnificent town of Estella, where you can still see evidence of its importance in the 11th century as a merchant town.
 Pilgrims were also greatly respected, and their rights specifically protected in Estella’s town charter.
 (B)

-Estella – Los ArcosAccommodation: Los Arcos / Walking: 22 KMs
+Estella – Los ArcosAccommodation: Los Arcos / Walking: 22 km

-Los Arcos - VianaAccommodation: Viana / Walking: 19 KMs
+Los Arcos - VianaAccommodation: Viana / Walking: 19 km

 Your walk today takes you through kilometers of vineyards.
 While in Torres del Río have a look at the Iglesia de Santo Sepulcro, attributed to the Knights Templar and known for its special acoustics, before continuing to Viana.
 Viana is an energetic town with a lot of Camino history, including the 13th century Church of Santa Maria, where Cesare Borgia is buried.
 Borgia was said to be the illegitimate child of Pope Alexander VI, and he was killed while defending Viana in 1507.
 (B)

-*Viana - LogroñoAccommodation: Logroño / Walking: 10 KMs
+Viana - LogroñoAccommodation: Logroño / Walking: 10 km

-Today, you enter Logroño, the capital of La Rioja, and famous for its superb red wines.
-As today is a shorter walk, it would only be appropriate to spend the afternoon sampling some of the Rioja’s fine wines in this buzzing university city!
+7 days of walking, 141 kilometers, and you arrive to Logroño, the capital of La Rioja, and famous for its superb red wines.
+Today is a shorter walk, so it would only be appropriate to spend the afternoon sampling some of the Rioja’s fine wines in this buzzing university city!
 Also, make sure to visit the 14th century Cathedral of Santa Maria la Redonda, known for its twin towers (Las Gemelas).
+Congratulations – you’ve completed the first chapter of your Camino!
 (B)